Fred Pegram: Biography

+He died from lung cancer on 23 August 1937.

 The sculptor and medallist Alfred Bertram Pegram (17 January 1873 – 14 January 1941) was one of Frederick's younger brothers.
 Frederick and Alfred were cousins to the four Brock brothers, all illustrators, who worked together in their studio in Cambridge.
-Frederick, Alfred, and the Brock brothers were all first cousins to the sculptor Henry Alfred Pegram (27 July 1862 – 25 March 1937).
+Frederick, Alfred, and the Brock brothers were all first cousins to the sculptor Henry Alfred Pegram.

 Books illustrated

-Poor Jack (1897), At the Rising of the Moon (1898), London's World Fair (1898), The Orange Girl (1899) and Martin Chuzzlewit (1900), A Lost Leader.
-Marriage à la Mode, The Missioner, Tea-Table Talk; Sybil, Or The Two Nations (1895).
+The following is not an exhaustive list.